Somatic Savvy Rhythms

 • Guided grounding and attuning to self, each other and the relational space

-• Experiential Learning: At least 70% of each session is devoted to practicing skills, techniques and embodied explorations
+• Experiential Learning: While some content, structure and framework is helpful, at least 70% of each session is devoted to practicing skills, techniques and embodied explorations

 • Meditation for completion and harvesting insights